Learning at UC

-Teaching & Learning provides support to the University of Canberra (UC) in developing and implementing good practice curriculum development and learning design, assessment and feedback processes, and teaching and course quality.
+Learning & Teaching provides support to the University of Canberra (UC) in developing and implementing good practice curriculum development and learning design, assessment and feedback processes, and teaching and course quality.

 It supports and provides academic staff development for teaching quality and skills development, and manages UC's educational technologies.
 It provides access to teaching, learning, and scholarly information resources and services, in physical library and online learning environments.
 It develops and manages the UC's academic policies, course development and review processes, and provides secretariat support to UC academic committees.
-It is administratively arranged into four teams:

 The Student Engagement directorate (staff only) provides a range of academic, administrative and pastoral services and programs to support students.
 It provides study skills support, career development support, support for international students , support for students with disability and welfare support for all students.
-It also provides a range of programs to support the student experience, including the Outstanding Scholars Scheme , the Personal Advisor Scheme, the Canberra Award, the Rural Student Support Program and the Elite Athlete Support Program.
+It also provides a range of programs to support the student experience, including the Outstanding Scholars Scheme , the Canberra Award, the Rural Student Support Program and the Elite Athlete Support Program.